02/01/2018

 February 01, 2018

-Under the leadership of sociology professor Rachel Durso, the College’s GIS program partnered with the Mid-Shore Council on Family Violence (MSCFV) in a one-million-dollar Victims of Crime Act (VOCA) grant to help local victims of domestic violence.
+Under the leadership of sociology professor Rachel Durso, the College’s Geospatial Innovation Program partnered with the Mid-Shore Council on Family Violence (MSCFV) in a one-million-dollar Victims of Crime Act (VOCA) grant to help local victims of domestic violence.

 cell phoneA cell phone can be a lifeline for a woman in crisis.
 This map identifies pockets where service is poor or non-existent.

-bus routes The GIS lab mapped bus routes around the five-county area to determine whether battered women can use local transportation to get the help they need.
+bus routes The GIP lab mapped bus routes around the five-county area to determine whether battered women can use local transportation to get the help they need.

 The work of sociologist Rachel Durso occupies that sweet spot between data and heart, right at the intersection of social science and community outreach.
 Durso, assistant professor of sociology and black studies at Washington College, is employing the power of data collection and analysis to bring additional resources to women in crisis, and to create new strategies to reach more victims in the community.